faisal-khrisan/Hirst-s-Spot-Painting/README.md

 - Change the `colors` list to include your own RGB color combinations.
 - Adjust the dot size and spacing by modifying the `fas.dot()` and `fas.fd()` parameters.
+- You need to install colorgram packge if you want to extract the color form images